triadtitans/bla/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Triadtitans-bla's documentation!
+Welcome to triadtitans-bla's documentation!
 ===================================

-ASC-bla is a C++ library for basic linear algebra operations.
+bla is a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**.

 Installation is via git-clone: